Applied Behavioral Analysis

 What happens during the procedure?

 Our ABA Services are provided one to one by a highly trained, Masters level, Board Certified Behavior Analyst (BCBA).
 The analyst focuses on specific needs of the child, and uses special techniques to help the child with issues ranging from communication problems to self-care to academic skills.
-Parent/Caregiver Training is an integral part of our ABA Program.
-Caregivers are involved in all aspects of assessment and treatment so that the appropriate/alternative behaviors can be generalized to all settings.
-Social Skills Groups are available when applicable.

 Is any special preparation needed?

 No special preparation is needed for the child to undergo applied behavioral analysis.
 However, caregivers must be committed to carrying over treatment plan in order to generalize progress across settings and individuals.

 Reviewed by: Gisselle Arriete, BCBA, and Maria Castaneda-McCann, MMSc, PT

 This page was last updated on: 10/1/2019 4:27:10 PM